Chapter Thirty Three II

 Chan, “Miss Lacy, she is your very good friend.”

 Janah, “Very perceptive, Lacy and I have been friends since before I knew Daphne, a year or two earlier.
-When our families came together, I was already friends with Lacy, then our moms became friends with her as well.
+When our families came together our moms became friends with her as well.
 She paints, like K-mom.
 Sis and C-mom hit it off with Lacy and they have become, well, very close.
 It’s good for everyone, with Daphne and I gone so much, they’ve all formed a life around the others.”

 Chan is silent for a while, then, “There is caring in this house, it fills every corner.
 Your family is open, comfortable with each other, there is no competition for anything, no trace of tension or animosity.”